apache/apisix-ingress-controller/test/e2e/README.md

 Features
 --------

-Test caes inside `features` directory test some features about APISIX, such as traffic-split, health check and so on.
+Test case inside `features` directory test some features about APISIX, such as traffic-split, health check and so on.

 Quick Start
 -----------